ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab05.md

 $ ./8binConv 11111111
 That's 255 in decimal.
 ```
-You will need to include cstlib and cmath (in addition to iostream, of course) libraries.
+You will need to include cstlib, cstring, and cmath (in addition to iostream, of course) libraries.

 Some clues that will come in handy:
 * Recall that argv[x] are strings of characters, more commonly known as <b>C-strings</b>.
 If you have a C-string, cst, the command <b>strlen(cst)</b> returns the LENGTH of that C-string.